 Disco Virtual is the on-line service of Disco Supermarket (purchased by Jumbo-Cencosud).
-It was the first on-line supermarket, and it has proved popular due to its convenience and time saved.
-In 2018, Coto Digital's (on-line service of Coto Supermarket) led Internet food retailing, accounting for aprox.13 percent of total sales, because it had the widest product variety and lower prices than other supermarkets such as Disco Virtual.
+It was the first online supermarket, and it has proved popular due to its convenience.
+In 2018, Coto Digital (the on-line service of Coto Supermarket) led Internet food retailing, accounting for approximately 13 percent of total sales, because it had the widest product variety and lower prices than other supermarkets such as Disco Virtual.
 Wal-Mart and Carrefour were the last of the major retailers to incorporate on-line sales.
-According to a study of Kantar Worldpanel in April 2021, 36% of adults in Argentina purchased online, while before the Covid 19 pandemic the participation was 14%.
-This phenomenon is stronger in upper class levels but shows an increase in all classes.
-It is estimated that this trend will continue, as consumers perceive several benefits, such as comparing prices between shops, while they avoid concurring to crowded places.
+According to a study of Kantar Worldpanel in April 2021, 36% of adults in Argentina purchased F&B online, while before the COVID-19 pandemic only 14% did so.
+This phenomenon is stronger among more affluent consumers, but all socioeconomic levels have seen increased uptake of online shopping.
+Post projects that this trend will continue, as consumers perceive several benefits, such as comparing prices between different businesses, and avoided standing in line in crowded supermarkets.
+As of August 2022, online sales accounted for about 3% of total F&B sales.